MuscleMap/MuscleMap/docs/testimonial.md

 ## Share your MuscleMap experience

 Do you also use *MuscleMap* and would like to share your experience with the community?
 We warmly invite you to contribute a testimonial and tell us how MuscleMap supports your research or clinical work.

-👉 **Add your testimonial by [clicking here](https://forms.office.com/r/DKMn18WHby).**
+Add your testimonial by [clicking here](https://forms.office.com/r/DKMn18WHby).

 *Submitted testimonials will be featured on this page.
 Thank you for helping us grow and improve MuscleMap.*

+---

 <div class="mm-testimonials">
   <div class="mm-testimonial">